ZeroIntensity/view.py/docs/user-guide/building-projects/app_basics.md

 - Running via the command line.
 - Launching from Python itself (e.g. a `server.start(...)` function).

-Both have their benefits and downsides, so view.py supports both out of the box. `App` comes with it's `run()` method, and the view CLI has the `view serve` command.
+Both have their benefits and downsides, so view.py supports both out of the box. `App` comes with its `run()` method, and the view CLI has the `view serve` command.

 Generally, you're going to want to add an `app.run()` to every view.py project, like so: